MU Reads 150+

 The year-long reading initiative encourages MU students, faculty and staff to read 150 books or more during the course of 2014.
 The books can be in any format (printed book, e-book, downloadable text, audio book, etc.) and from any source.
 Books can be on any topic, fiction or non-fiction.

 At the end of each semester, names will be drawn from all participants and prizes will be awarded.
-To be eligible for the first drawing, forms must be submitted by April 15th.
-The first prize drawing is April 30th.

 The program is sponsored by the West Virginia Center for the Book, an affiliate of the Center for the Book in the Library of Congress, which promotes the importance of books and reading.
 The West Virginia Center for the Book brings this message to audiences statewide.
 The Center highlights the state’s unique literary heritage, from its earliest storytellers to modern novelists and poets.